Guide for PicManager: Image Uploader

 Decide whether to manually or automatically assign images to products:

-• Manual assign: Manually assign uploaded images to products.
-Preferred method for adding the same image to multiple products regardless of image name.
+• Manual assign: Manually assign uploaded images and videos to products.
+This is a preferred method if you’re planning to add the same image/video to multiple products, regardless of file name.

-• Automatic assign: Automatically assigns images to products based on the matching criteria set on the Settings page.
+• Automatic assign: Automatically assigns media to products based on the matching criteria set on the Settings page.

 Select Files